 During the summer months, visitors can watch a show under the stars at the Solvang Festival Theater or check out the free family movie every Friday night.

-And did I mention the festivals?
-Solvang has three festivals each year.
+There are three unique festivals annually.
 Taste of Solvang takes place each March and the town comes alive for Danish Days September.
-We missed the popular Julesfest by days.
+We missed the popular Christmas themed Julesfest by just a few days.

 But remnants from the festival still around town when we were there.
 We were more than a little bummed to have missed it.